Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Surrogate Index

 \subsection{Limitations}

-\textcite{athey2019surrogate} and \textcite{gilbert2024surrogate} note that the surrogacy and comparability assumptions are very strong.
+\textcite{athey2025surrogate} and \textcite{gilbert2025surrogate} note that the surrogacy and comparability assumptions are very strong.
 These authors suggest sensitivity analyses to assess the impact of violations of surrogacy and comparability on the inferences.
-However, without additional assumptions, the bias from violations of comparability and surrogacy is unbounded for continuous $Y$ \parencite{athey2019surrogate}.
-An informative sensitivity analysis requires one to limit the departures from comparability and surrogacy.

-Moving away from sensitivity analyses, one could quantify departures from the identifying assumptions in the following ``overall'' error:
+However, an informative sensitivity analysis typically requires one to limit the magnitude of departures from the identifying assumptions.
+Moving away from sensitivity analyses, one could quantify departures from the identifying assumptions in the following error:

 Surrogacy and comparability together imply that $e_0 = 0$, and $e_0 \ne 0$ implies that at least one of these assumptions is violated.
 This error could be estimated if $Y$ were to become available in the experimental study, allowing one to assess the accuracy of the surrogate-index based prediction.
 However, $e_0 = 0$ does not imply that similar surrogate-index based predictions are possible in other experimental studies.